jsarnowski96/pysql-console/README.md

-show <table>: displays the content of the selected table add <value 1> <value 2> ... <value n>: append new row to the selected table - in development edit <row_id>: modify the specified row in the selected table - in development delete <row_id>: delete the specified row ID in the selected table - in development drop <table>|<database>: drop the target table or database (destructive) - in development export <table>: exports the selected table to .csv file (otherwise prompt for table's name)
+show <table>: displays the content of the selected table add <value 1> <value 2> ... <value n>: append new row to the selected table - in development edit <row_id>: modify the specified row in the selected table - in development
+help: displays the list of available commands and aliases delete <row_id>: delete the specified row ID in the selected table - in development drop <table>|<database>: drop the target table or database (destructive) - in development export <table>: exports the selected table to .csv file (otherwise prompt for table's name)